maxine-mcdonald-armstrong/Maxine-McDonald-Armstrong/README.md

 ## Maxine McDonald Armstrong

-I am a third year student of computing science with internship and project experience in backend development.
+I am a fourth year student of computing science with internship and project experience in backend development.
 Passionate about systems and competitive programming.

 ### Get In Touch